Talking about money is a social taboo for society, and to the average person, it can feel awkward to approach someone asking for more money.

 You first need to ask yourself, “Why do I deserve a raise?”
 Start forming a comprehensive answer that encapsulates everything you’ve done for the company, how well you’ve developed in your work, and how good you are at what you do.

 This first step is more reflective than how you might say it to your boss, but if you truly believe you deserve a pay raise and can convince yourself of that, you'll be a lot more convincing to your boss.

-If you actively think about, prepare for, and keep track of all the ways you've grown in the company, it will show in your communication.
+If you actively think about, prepare for, and keep track of how you've grown in the company.
+It will show in your communication.